xin-looker/donorschoose_thesis/project_write_up.md

 ## **What questions I want to answer with this dataset**

 1. Who are the donors?
-Demographics analysis: age, gender, location
  * Who are the top donors in terms of value & times?
  * Who are once off donors?
 What's their donated value?
  * What's donors' retention?